MonsieurV/monsieurv.github.io/_posts/2015-12-06-radiation-watch-arduino.markdown

 {% include figure.html img="/assets/2015-12-06-radiation-watch-arduino/setup_photo.jpg" url="/assets/2015-12-06-radiation-watch-arduino/setup_photo.jpg" alt="Pocket Geiger connected to the Arduino" caption="Assembling the whole is not a big deal: weld four wires on the Pocket Geiger card and connect them to your Arduino.
 Done!" %}

 When your Pocket Geiger is wired, you'll need an Arduino firmware to do something with it.
 Radiation Watch provides [sample code][rw_sample_code] to log measurements through the Arduino serial port.
-To ease integration with other software Thomas W. has released [a library][thomasaw_lib].
+To ease integration with other software Thomas Weisbach has released [a library][thomasaw_lib].
 I've followed the [Toumal work][toumal_lib] to make things even better and provides a library with cleaned code, reduced memory footprint and documented examples, so you can start rapidly hacking your things.

 The library is available [on GitHub][apg_lib] and released under the MIT license.
 It comes with a handy [Python script][python_script] to plot the radiation dose in real-time from your serial port, or with a [sample sketch][sd_sketch] for logging data on an SD card thanks to the Ethernet shield.